APTITUDE-Consortium/wp2-trust-specifications/topics/trust-architecture.md

 A **Service** is a distinct capability or interface exposed by a Component to other actors in the ecosystem to facilitate a process such as onboarding, lifecycle management, or trust evaluation.
 The following Services are present in this specification:
 - **Certificate Revocation Service**: The interface for checking the revocation status of certificates (e.g., via CRL download points, OCSP responders, or Status Lists).
 - **Registry API**: The programmatic interface exposed by the Registry Component allowing participants to query Entity metadata, status, or public keys.
-- **Catalogue API**: The interface allowing the retrieval of trusted metadata used by the Registrar and Registration Certificate Provider needed for the Registration phase .
+- **Catalogue API**: The interface allowing the retrieval of trusted metadata used by the Registrar and Registration Certificate Provider needed for the Registration phase.

 A **Process** describes the workflow and sequence of interactions between Entities and/or Components to achieve a specific goal.
 The following Processes are present in this specification:
-- **Publication**, the process through which an Entity requests onboarding to the EUDIW ecosystem; the Registrar registers the Entity's metadata in the Registry while the Access Certification Authority and the Registration Certificate Provider, issue an Access and, optionally, Registration Certificate.
+- **Publication**: The process through which an Entity requests onboarding to the EUDIW ecosystem; the Registrar registers the Entity's metadata in the Registry while the Access Certification Authority and the Registration Certificate Provider, issue an Access and, optionally, Registration Certificate.
-- **Notification**, the process through which a Member State notifies the identifiers and public key material of its Trust List Providers to the European Commission for inclusion in the List of Trusted List.
+- **Notification**: The process through which a Member State notifies the identifiers and public key material of its Trust List Providers to the European Commission for inclusion in the List of Trusted List.
-- **Trust Evaluation**, the process through which an Entity authenticates another Entity using the LoTL as the primary Trust Anchor.
+- **Trust Evaluation**: The process through which an Entity authenticates another Entity using the LoTL as the primary Trust Anchor (TA).
-- **Entitlements Evaluations**, the process through which an Entity checks whether another Entity (which has been already authenticated) is authorized to perform some transaction using the parameters present in the Registration Certificate.
+- **Entitlements Evaluations**: The process through which an Entity checks whether another Entity (which has been already authenticated) is authorized to perform some transaction using the parameters present in the Registration Certificate.
-- **Trust Management**, the process by which Supervisory Bodies, Member States, Trust List Providers and Access Certificate Authorities monitor Entities and revoke certificates if need be.
+- **Trust Management**: The process by which Supervisory Bodies, Member States, Trust List Providers and Access Certificate Authorities monitor Entities and revoke certificates if need be.
-- **Entitlement Management**, the process by which Supervisory Bodies, Member States, and Registration Certificate Providers monitor the conduct of Attestation Providers and Relying Parties to ensure compliance with the relevant regulations and authorizations granted during Registration.
+- **Entitlement Management**: The process by which Supervisory Bodies, Member States, and Registration Certificate Providers monitor the conduct of Attestation Providers and Relying Parties to ensure compliance with the relevant regulations and authorizations granted during Registration.

 ## Terminology Mapping
 The following table maps terms across the Implementing Acts, ETSI Specifications, and the ARF frameworks.